-Social security number (personnummer)
+Swedish personal identity number (personnummer)

-If you are going to study at SSE for more than 2 semesters (longer than 12 months), you can apply for a Swedish personal identity number (personnummer).
+As a student enrolled in a program lasting longer than a year, you should apply for a Swedish personal identity number (personnummer).

 Having a "personnummer" is often the key to Sweden.
-With a social security number it will be easier to open bank accounts, open a telephone subscription, enroll in the library, etc. Application for civil registration - must be made at your local tax office.
+With this Swedish personal identity number, you can open bank accounts, get a library card, enroll your children at school, etc. The application for Swedish personal identity number must be made at your local tax office, Skatteverket.
 Bring your passport, a letter of acceptance from SSE and, if you are married, your marriage certificate.
-Also bring a copy of your European Health Insurance Card or a proof that you have comprehensive health insurance.
-Visit the local Tax Office in person.
+Also bring a copy of your European Health Insurance Card or the complete terms and conditions of your comprehensive health insurance policy.
+The same requirement applies to any accompanying family members.
 Consult www.skatteverket.se for the visiting address and opening hours.

 It may take a few weeks for you to receive your Swedish personal identity number.
-Once you receive it, you can apply for a Swedish ID card (also at the Tax Office - Skatteverket).
-Your ID card can be used to confirm your age and prove your identity, for example when collecting prescription medication at a pharmacy, paying by card in a shop or conducting banking business.
+As soon as you receive it, apply for a Swedish ID card at the tax office.
+You need a Swedish ID card constantly, so carry it with you at all times; you will be asked for it for example when collecting prescription medication at a pharmacy, paying by credit card in a shop, conducting banking business, or buying alcoholic drinks at a bar.